quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/integration_families.md

 rounding.
 It is never a per-axis resolution or a cumulative work count.
 `result.statistics.requested_nk` and `result.statistics.n_kpoints` distinguish requested
 and actual mesh sizes; cumulative diagonalizations are reported separately.
+Both return the same `IntegrationInfo` record.
+Optional details such as `grid_shape` or `n_leaves` are `None` where inapplicable.

+`initial_nk` uses the same units and rounding as `nk`, but selects the initial mesh for adaptive refinement.
+It cannot be combined with `nk`.
+Without either, UniformGrid starts at 4 points per axis; FermiSimplex starts at 3 vertices per axis, including the periodic boundaries.

 | Request | Periodic grid | Simplex mesh |
 | --- | --- | --- |